IamLunchbox/powerdns-cli/README.md

 The following things are on my roadmap before a beta release:
 1. Pytest and Version tests

-After the beta is done, i plan to port the code to implement it in ansible.
+After the beta is done, I plan to port the code to implement it in Ansible.
-1. PowerDNS ansible module which has similar features to this one
-2. unit-tests

-Implemented features are:
-- Everything around zone manipulation (creating zones, records and so forth)
-- Exporting and searching current zone configuration
-- Accessing server configuration and statistics
-- Managing TSIG-Keys
-- Zonemetadata
-- Zonecryptokeys

 ## API-Spec coverage